The battery capacity of energy-storing quantum systems

 \textit{Conclusions.}---We have introduced the capacity of a quantum battery system as the difference between the maximal and the minimal energy that can be reached from it by unitary evolution.
 It quantifies the amount of work that a quantum battery can at most supply during operation cycles.
 The battery capacity does not depend on the actual battery charge at any given moment, making it a suitable figure of merit for comparing different quantum battery models.

-Due to its unitary invariance, the battery capacity can also be put in relation with the entropy of the battery state, and with measures of coherence and entanglement, as we have discussed for simple models with an equidistant energy level spectrum.
+Due to its unitary invariance, the battery capacity can be put in relation with the entropy of the battery state, and with measures of coherence and entanglement, as we have discussed for simple models with an equidistant energy level spectrum.
 We hope that extending this analysis to other quantum battery models will lead to deeper insights into the connection between quantum thermodynamics, work storage, and quantum information theory.
+Future works could explore similar figures of merit for the capacity of quantum systems to store other resources.

-\acknowledgments This work was supported by the National Natural Science Foundation of China (Nos.62172341,12204386,12075159 and 12171044), National Natural Science Foundation of Sichuan Provence (No.23NSFSC0752), Beijing Natural Science Foundation (No.Z190005), and the Academician Innovation Platform of Hainan Province.
+\acknowledgments We are grateful to Qinghu Chen and Miao Zhang for dicussions.
+This work was supported by the National Natural Science Foundation of China (Grants No. 62172341, No. 12204386, No. 12075159, and No. 12171044), National Natural Science Foundation of Sichuan Provence (No. 23NSFSC0752), Beijing Natural Science Foundation (No. Z190005), the Academician Innovation Platform of Hainan Province and Shenzhen Institute for Quantum Science and Engineering, Southern University of Science and Technology (No. SIQSE202105), and I-HUB Quantum Technology Foundation (No. I-HUB/PDF/2021-22/008).